St-Gong/Ergodic-Climate/README.md

     2. Elevation: This is the elevation map of the whole world
     3. Presciption_monthly: This is the monthly prescipitation data from 1901 to 2012
     4. Temperature_monthly: This is the monthly temperature data from 1901 to 2012

+## Code
+There are three files in the code folder:

+  1. Temp_mon_H: Calculate the hurst coefficient of monthly temperature.
+  2. Pre_mon_H: Calculate the hurst coefficient of monthly prescipition.